Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Market reactions to economic indicators in global markets
+- Market responses to global economic news

 Ready to trade this market?